IRDjangoDeveloper/TopCryptoPrice/README.md

 # TopCryptoPrice
-price of 100 top cryptocurrency Based on Name, Price, Price rial, Rank Market, CapPrice Balance and icons
+price of 100 top cryptocurrency Based on Name, Price, Price to rial, Rank Market, CapPrice Balance and icons

 install project